-One of the most terrifying things about the new coronavirus is how rapidly, and seemingly easily, it can spread.
-Experts are still learning about how the virus is transmitted, but according to the CDC, it’s believed that it spreads primarily through respiratory droplets that are produced when an infected person coughs or sneezes.
+One of the most terrifying things about the coronavirus is how rapidly, and seemingly easily, it can spread.
+Experts are still learning about how the virus is transmitted, but according to the CDC, it’s believed that it spreads primarily when people are in close physical contact with each other, through respiratory droplets that are produced when an infected person coughs, sneezes or talks.
 However, there are also reports that the coronavirus can live on surfaces for days.

 But if the virus can live on surfaces (and research indicates it can), does that mean you also need to be disinfecting everything you buy at the grocery store?
 Is it safe to order packages online?
 Here’s what we know so far.

 How long can the coronavirus live on plastic, cardboard, and other surfaces?

 It depends on the surface.
 A study published in March in The New England Journal of Medicine found that the virus could survive for the longest — up to three days — on nonporous surfaces like plastic and steel.
 However, researchers also found that the virus’s ability to infect dropped sharply in this time.

 The study found that the virus couldn’t survive as long on cardboard, a more porous surface, where it disintegrated over the course of a day.

 However, there’s still a lot that researchers don’t know.
 Another study released in March by the CDC found that the coronavirus survived for up to 17 days on some surfaces aboard the Diamond Princess cruise ship, which experienced a COVID-19 outbreak this year.
 However, it’s not clear whether the virus detected was still viable.
 The CDC said that researchers couldn’t “determine whether transmission occurred from contaminated surfaces,” and that further research was needed.

 How likely are you to get infected from touching a contaminated surface?